-The administrative section of the Police Department is comprised of animal control, public safety dispatchers and records personnel.
-The responsibilities for each section are outlined below.
+The Administrative Division of the Police Department is comprised of animal control, public safety dispatchers and records personnel.
+The responsibilities for each section are outlined as follows.
 Sgt.
-Joseph Herring is the Administrative Sergeant and can be reached at (845) 451-4198 or at [email protected].
+Joseph Herring is the Administrative Sergeant and may reached by phone at 845-451-4198 or email him.

-The Animal Control Officer is responsible for enforcing state and local laws regulating animal ownership as well as responding to incidents involving animals.
-Please call (845) 451-4139 for information related to animal control.
+The Animal Control Officer is a full-time, non-sworn employee who is responsible for enforcing state and local laws regulating animal ownership as well as responding to incidents involving animals.
+Please call 845-451-4139 for information related to animal control.

 Public Safety Dispatchers